remace/portfolio/README.md

+# portfolio
-this should be my website, presenting myself and my projects.
+this should be my temporary website, presenting me, my resume, my portfolio and my projects.